itszubariel/BDTools-Public/README.md

 ## Credits

 Built and maintained by [Zubariel](https://zubariel.is-a.dev).
-Thanks to Catearo (BDFD examples) and Luka (testing and bug reports).
+Thanks to Catearo (BDFD examples), Luka (testing and bug reports), and skraba (testing and feedback for the CompV2 Builder).

 Not officially affiliated with Bot Designer for Discord.